muzvo/claude-code-openai-wrapper/README.md

 4. Advanced Build Options:
    - No Cache (for fresh builds): `docker build --no-cache -t claude-wrapper:latest .`.
    - Platform-Specific (e.g., ARM for Raspberry Pi): `docker build --platform linux/arm64 -t claude-wrapper:arm .`.
-   - Multi-Stage for Smaller Size: If optimizing, modify the Dockerfile to use multi-stage builds (e.g., separate build and runtime stages).
+   - Multi-Stage for Smaller Size: If optimising, modify the Dockerfile to use multi-stage builds (e.g., separate build and runtime stages).

 If using Docker Compose (see below), build with `docker-compose build`.